okta/okta-auth-swift/README.md

-## SDK extenstion
+## SDK Extension

 You are open to subclass from any available status classes and add your custom implementation or extend with additional properties.
 In that case you have to also subclass from `OktaAuthStatusResponseHandler` class and override `handleServerResponse` or/and `createAuthStatus` methods.
 When all this can be useful:
-- Okta added new status in the state machine and you need to handle it
+- Okta added a new status in the state machine and you need to handle it
 - You want to change status polling logic
-- You created class that is inherrited from OktaAuthStatus* class
+- You created a class that is inherited from OktaAuthStatus* class

 ```swift
 class MyResponseHandler: OktaAuthStatusResponseHandler {